Recipe for keftethakia – Greek pork meatballs

 6. Lastly, beat the egg and add this to the mixture in the middle of the bowl.

-7. Fry the meat balls until they take a brown colour (not black).
+10. Fry the meatballs until they take a brown colour – careful they do not turn black.

-8. When removing each keftethakia from the pan, place them on a plate covered with a kitchen towel to absorb excess oil.
+11. When removing each keftethaki meatball from the pan, place it on a plate covered with a kitchen towel to absorb the excess oil from the frying.

-Keftethakia go very well with our recipe for “tzatziki” (Greek yoghurt/cucumber based dip).
+Serve the keftethakia Greek meatballs with our recipe for tzatziki (Greek yoghurt/cucumber based dip).